Chapter 34 : The Eaves of the Forest

 "I know it sounds impossible," pressed Meadows, "but I think Liam is being truthful.
 It matches what I heard from some of the other students."

 "Difficult, but not impossible.
 It suggests affinity.
-I wonder how that affinity could have been established, considering these two were not even in the same House."
+I wonder how affinity could have been established, considering these two were not even in the same House!"